followcrom/northwind_python_app/Database Documentation.md

 sudo mysql -u root -proot -e "GRANT CREATE, ALTER, DROP, INSERT, UPDATE, DELETE, SELECT, REFERENCES, RELOAD on *.* TO 'group_2'@'%'" sudo mysql -u root -proot -e "FLUSH PRIVILEGES;"
 ```

+## Automating the Set-up

+We wanted to automate the set-up process as much as possible.
+This would make it easier to deploy the application in different environments and reduce the chances of human error.
+To do this, we utilized Terraform to provision the EC2 instances, and included the above bash script as user data, which would run on the creation of the EC2 instance.